 These two seasons also saw William play a role with the embryonic Glamorgan CCC, firstly serving on the Glamorgan committee and helping to advise about the abilities of several young players.
 He also appeared in the trial match against Llwynypia in 1888 before going on the county club’s London tour in 1889, besides leading the Glamorgan side in their match later that summer against the MCC at the Arms Park.

-By this time, Williams had risen to the position of Accountant with the Bute Docks Railway Company, and his business commitments meant that he was only able to make one further appearance for Glamorgan in 1890, against Monmouthshire at Cardiff.
-In 1891 he found time to appear in the matches with Gloucestershire, Monmouthshire and Devon but ,at the end of the season, he secured a position with a railway company in the London area and left South Wales.
+He subsequently secured a post with the Bute Docks Railway Company, with his business commitments meaning that he was only able to make one further appearance for Glamorgan in 1890, against Monmouthshire at Cardiff.
+In 1891 he found time to appear in the matches with Gloucestershire, Monmouthshire and Devon but ,at the end of the season, he secured a position as Chief Surveyor and Land Agent for the Great Western Railway Company, based at Paddington, and moved to live in Buckinghamshire.

 Batting Record